rali7196/Helix/web_app/README.md

 npm i
 ```

-Finally, you can run the web app by runnnig this command
+Finally, you can run the web app by runnning this command

 ```
 npm run dev